 VBA code: Reverse the text to columns function:

 Public Function ReverseTextToColumns(Rg As Range, Optional D As String = " ") As String 'updateby Extendoffice Dim xArr xArr = Application.WorksheetFunction.Transpose(Application.WorksheetFunction.Transpose(Rg.Value)) ReverseTextToColumns = Join(xArr, D) End Function

 3. Then save and close this code, go back to the worksheet, and enter this formula: =reversetexttocolumns(A2:C2,","), and drag the fill handle down to the cells that you want to apply this formula, all the cell values in the columns have been combined into one column, see screenshot:

 Note: In the above formula, A2:C2 is the column cells that you want to combine, and the comma “,” is the separator to separate the combined data, you can change them to your need.

 After installing Kutools for Excel, please do as follows:

 1. Select the cells that you want to combine.

-2. And then click Kutools > Combine, see screenshot:
+2. And then click Kutools > Merge & Split > Combine Rows, Column or Cells without Losing Data, see screenshot:

-3. In the Combine Columns or Rows dialog box, please do the following operations:
+3. In the popped out dialog box, please do the following operations:

 (1. ) Select Combine columns option under the To combine selected cells according to following options;